terraform-linters/tflint-ruleset-aws/docs/rules/aws_write_only_attributes.md

 # aws_write_only_attributes

-Disallows using the normal attribute, in favor of an available write-only attribute.
+Disallows using the normal attribute containing sensitive information, in favor of an available write-only attribute.
 This is only valid for Terraform version 1.11.0 and later.
+If there alternative options available to prevent this information ending up in state, these are suggested as well.

 ## Example